meet2632/usa-hate-crime-data-analysis/README.md

 # usa-hate-crime-data-analysis
-Open .pbix file in Power Bi for better understanding
+Open .pbix file in Microsoft Power Bi desktop app or in web app version